NKuusik/quiz-stats/readme.md

 And run "yarn vagrant".

-2. If you're not using vagrant, run "yarn start" (untested!)
+2. If you're not using vagrant, run "yarn start".